 This page is devoted to atmospheric effects and particularly to rainbows.
-All photographs presented in this section have been taken by the authors with a conventional camera and standard positive films.
-No color correction has been performed during the digitalization.
-For some sunset images, relatively long focal lengths have been required, like telescopes.
+All photographs presented in this section have been taken by the authors with digital DSLR, compact and analog cameras.
+No color correction has been performed during the digitalization for converting the analog pictures.
+For some sunrise or sunset images, relatively long focal lengths have been required, like telescopes.

 WARNING : Never view the sun through optical instruments like telescopes or binoculars without reducing light intensity with appropriate filters.
 Irreversible eye damage may result !

 · Rainbow, sundog and sunrise observed from Prêles, Switzerland

 Images taken on July 25, 2017, on October 10, 2017 and on January 5, 2018 respectively. © Michel Willemin

 Respective publications in Journal du Jura on July 27, 2017, on October 14, 2017 and on January 6, 2018.